ARM C and C++ library directory structure

-The libraries are installed in two subdirectories within
+The libraries are installed in the armlib and cpplib subdirectories within install_directory\lib.

 Contains the variants of the ARM C library, the floating-point arithmetic library (fplib), and the math library (mathlib).